Moe-hacker/glyph-matrix-tui/README.md

 # Warning:
 - Some code are written by ChatGPT
 - This way is not a general way for reading sensor data on every devices, you may need to adapt it for your device
+- The compass is not calibrated, so it may have some offsets
 - Use at your own risk

 # Steps to reproduce: